ssilverman/QNEthernet/README.md

 ### Print utilities

-The `util/PrintUtils.h` file declares some useful output functions.
+The `util/PrintUtils.h` file declares some useful output functions and classes.
 Note that this file is included when `QNEthernet.h` is included; there's no need to include it separately.

-The functions are in the `qindesign::network::util` namespace, so if you've already added `using namespace qindesign::network;` to your code, they can be called with `util::writeMagic()` syntax.
+The functions and classes are in the `qindesign::network::util` namespace, so if you've already added `using namespace qindesign::network;` to your code, they can be called with `util::writeMagic()` syntax.
 Otherwise, they need to be fully
 qualified: `qindesign::network::util::writeMagic()`.

+Functions:

 1. `writeFully(Print &, buf, size, breakf = nullptr)`: Attempts to completely
    write bytes to the given `Print` object; the optional `breakf` function is